 Students participating in the dual degree engineering program between Randolph College and an approved partner institution may participate in commencement when their Randolph College degree requirements have been met even if the requirements at the partner school are still in progress.
 Completion of Randolph College requirements includes successful completion of one year at an associated engineering school, i.e., the senior program.
-Completion of these requirements must be certified by the Chair of Physics and Engineering and the Registrar at Randolph prior to participate in Commencement exercises.
+Completion of these requirements must be certified by the Chair of Physics and Engineering and the Registrar at Randolph prior to participation.
+Dual degree students who fall short of these requirements may appeal to the Board of Review for permission to participate in Commencement exercises.
 Diplomas are not issued until the official, final transcript from the partner institution is received and completion of all degree requirements is certified by the Registrar at Randolph College.